o3de/o3de.org/content/docs/userguide/networking/tcp.md

 ---
-description: ' Use the TCP socket driver in &ALYlong; 1.10 and later for direct connections and an event bus that detects stream connect and disconnect events. '
+description: ' Use the TCP socket driver in Amazon Lumberyard 1.10 and later for direct connections and an event bus that detects stream connect and disconnect events. '
 title: The TCP Stream Driver
 ---